ryan-hamblin/BuildWeek/README.md

 #### Day 4 - Build Day - Final Day of Coding

 - [ ] Feature freeze by 11AM PST.
 NO MORE NEW FEATURES BUILT.
 Today is all about polish and presentation.
-- [ ]
+- [ ] Whatever you have built thus far needs to be polished up, and any known bugs need to be ironed out before demonstration.

 #### Day 5 - Demo and Review

 - [ ] Deliver a live 3 min Demo of your project.
-- [ ] Meet with your PM to recieve a review of your participation for the project.
+- [ ] Meet with your PM to receive a review of your participation for the project.